soumt-r/soumt-r/README.md

 I'm Soumt (a.k.a.
 Rera*C).

 - 2021 ~ 2023 - Web programming department of Korea Digital Media High School
-- 2024 ~      - Japanese department of Hanyang University in Ansan
+- 2024 ~      - Japanese department of Hanyang University @ Ansan

 As always, I make what I need.
 Also, it makes something that looks fun.